mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/AdvancedQueries.md

 ```

 Then these helpers can be used when composing together a larger, more complex query.
 For example,
-we can select all lists with the count of reminders in each list like so:
+we can select all non-deleted lists with the count of all non-deleted reminders in each list like
+so:

 ```swift
 RemindersList